apache/ozone-site/CONTRIBUTING.md

 #### Documentation Sidebar

 Docusaurus provides a few different options to configure the documentation sidebar that organizes documentation pages into dropdown sections.
-The Ozone website uses a *README.mdx* file in each documentation directory to configure how the section is displayed in the sidebar.
-This file should contain a summary of the section and an index of the pages in that section.
+The Ozone website configures this using a *README.mdx* file in each documentation directory.
+This gives a one to one mapping of subdirectories of the *docs* directory to sidebar dropdown sections.

+When creating a new *docs* subdirectory (which will be rendered as a sidebar section), add a *README.mdx* file to that directory.
+In this file:

-When creating a new sidebar section, use the `sidebar_label` front matter key to give the section a brief title that will be shown in the sidebar.
-Then use a more descriptive title on the page itself.
-Write a brief summary (usually just one sentence) about the content in that section.
-Avoid placing actual documentation on these pages, since it may be missed by readers clicking through the sidebar.
-If an overview of content in a section is required, add a dedicated "Overview" page to the section.
+1. Use the `sidebar_label` front matter key to give the section a brief title that will be shown in the sidebar.

-Every *README.mdx* file should end with an index of the pages in that section.
+2. Add a descriptive title on the markdown page itself.
+    - This should be more verbose than the sidebar label as described in [Best Practices](#best-practices) for documentation pages.
+3. Write a brief summary (usually just one sentence) about the content in that section.
+    - Avoid placing actual documentation on these pages, since it may be missed by readers clicking through the sidebar.
+    - If an overview of content in a section is required, add a dedicated "Overview" page to the section.
+4. Add an automatically generated index of the content in this section as the last line in the markdown file.
 Adding this index is described in the [Docusaurus docs](https://docusaurus.io/docs/sidebar/items#embedding-generated-index-in-doc-page), but in summary it only requires two lines:
     1. Add `import DocCardList from '@theme/DocCardList';` anywhere in the *README.mdx* file.
     2. Add the `<DocCardList/>` tag at the end of the file.

 ### Updating Graphics